mshahbazi72/cGANTransfer/README.md

 ## 2. Prepration<a name="Prepration"></a>

-Data prepration is done based on the setup you are using.
-The code is adapted to two setups:
-    1. ImageNet: Using BigGAN pretrained on ImageNet (Image size 128x128)
-    2. cifar: Using BigGAN pretrained on ImageNet (Image size 32x32)
-    3.
-For other setups, you need to adapt the data-specific configuraion  (type of the data loader, image size, root folder name, ...)
 ### 2.1.
 Directories<a name="Directories"></a>
 The base directory--which can be different from the code directory--will contain the following sub-directories:
 | Path | Description